 Economists were mildly encouraged that spending rose at all after the tax increases took effect.
-Many expect that spending may pick up later this year as hiring improves.

 "No surprise that consumer spending eased a bit in the New Year," Jennifer Lee, an economist at BMO Capital Markets, said in a note to clients.
 "Look for spending to pick up as the year progresses, supported by stronger job growth."